ConservationInternational/cplus-plugin/docs/user/guide/index.md

 - **Base data directory** (required): Data accessed and download by the plugin will be stored here
 - **Coefficient for carbon layers**: Value applied during processing to the carbon-based layers.
 Default is 0
-- **Coefficient importance**: Level of importance for used coefficients when weighting the implementation models
 - **Pathway suitability index**: Index multiplied to the pathways.
 Lower values means the pathway is less important, higher means its more important

 **Figure 37** shows an example of updating and applying CPLUS settings.